The Commonplace

 0.03

 There are concerns that AI has the potential to further increase economic inequality in India.
-Inequality negative medium potential change in economic inequality associated with AI adoption
+Inequality negative potential change in economic inequality associated with AI adoption

 Policy concern: AI could further increase economic inequality in India (theoretical/analytical)